 Create social media post types

-One trick that social media marketing companies use when it comes to post ideas is separating posts by type.
+One trick that social media management for small business companies uses when it comes to post ideas is separating posts by type.
 You’ve probably already seen recurring post themes on your social media feed:

 - Monday Motivation